ghitchens/nerves_networking/README.md

 ## WORK LIST

-Some of the things currently on the TO-DO list before this is considered finsished:
+Some of the things currently on the TO-DO list before this is considered finished:

 - [ ] Finish documentation for callback models
 - [ ] Finish documentation for modes (:dynamic, :static)